World Health Organization Declares Mpox Outbreak in Africa a Global Health Emergency

 COVID-19 was declared a public health emergency of international concern in 2020.
 That declaration ended in 2023 after the number of cases dropped considerably.

 The WHO declared mpox a public health emergency of international concern in 2022 but ended the declaration on May 11, 2023.
-Tedros at that time said countries had curbed the mpox outbreak, which was caused by a strain known as clade 2b.
+Tedros, at that time, said countries had curbed the mpox outbreak, which was caused by a strain known as clade 2b.

 The Africa Centers for Disease Control and Prevention earlier this week declared a public emergency over the mpox outbreak.

-“Today I commit to you that African citizens will lead this fight with every resource at our disposal,” Jean Kaseya, the head of the agency, said at a briefing.
+“Today I commit to you that African citizens will lead this fight with every resource at our disposal,” Jean Kaseya, head of the agency, said at a briefing.

 The new emergence of the new variant, clade 1b, in the Democratic Republic of Congo has stoked concerns.